andremontenegrof/SwiftAveiro-SneakersDetector/walkthrough.md

 ## 5. Evaluate the model and analyze results
 It is crucial to evaluate our model with our test data before using it in our app.
 It is also important to have your test data similar to the data that you are going to predict with your app.
-In spite of needing just a line of code to save the evaluation results, it is necessary to dive into some machine learning basics to understand the evaluation.
+In spite of needing just a line of code to save the evaluation results, it is necessary to dive into some machine learning basics to understand the evaluation (e.g.: [Intersection over Union](references.md))

 ```python
 scores = model.evaluate(test_data)